-Budhaism consists of many sects (or schools); of which the most important is that which has for its head the Grand Lama, the Supreme Abbot of Thibet, in whom it is believed that the spirit of the Budha is enfleshed: also, in whose five chief lamas, the souls of the Sons of God, and in whose five sub-ordinate lamas, the souls of the Grandsons of God, are believed to be enfleshed.
+Budhaism consists of many sects (or schools); of which the most important is that which has for its head the Grand Lama, the Supreme Abbot of Thibet, in whom it is believed that the spirit of the BUDHA is enfleshed : also, in whose five chief lamas, the souls of the Sons of God, and in whose five sub-ordinate lamas, the souls of the Grandsons of God, are believed to be enfleshed.+

 These lamas are divided into a yellowrobed and a red-robed school.
 And the difference between the dogmas of these, is of a nature far too metaphysic, for discussion here.
-Suffice it to say, that the Grand Lama, who represents the BUDHA on earth [among the northern buddhists], resides at Lhassa; that he is the object of a veneration that borders on worship; that he governs Thibet as a spiritual sovereign, and, until recent years, governed also as a temporal; and that he has under him a large number of lamas, distributed in hierarchic orders, and spread, like a vast net, over all the state-without prejudice to an infinity of other religious organizations, which also obey and subserve him.
+Suffice it to say, that the and his thoughts corresponded, it is true, Grand Lama, who represents the BUDHA on earth [among the northern buddhists], resides at Lhassa; that he is the object of a veneration that borders on worship; that he governs Thibet as a spiritual sovereign, and, until recent years, governed also as a temporal; and that he has under him a large number of lamas, distributed in hierarchic orders, and spread, like a vast net, over all the state-without prejudice to an infinity of other religious organizations, which also obey and subserve him.

-The image of the Buddha is always that of a man seated cross-legged upon a sphere [rather, lotus-flower]; upright, and in an imposing attitude: indicating at once meditation and instruction.
-It is most often dark-colored, half-clothed; with female breasts (?); now with flowing hair, now with a pointed cap; or, with a lamaic yellow band, or a mantle; always with enormous earrings, whose weight seems to have lengthened the lobes of the earst;
+The image of the BUDDHA is always that of a man seated cross-legged upon a His disciples refused to obey the supposed sphere [rather, lotus-flower]; upright, and in an imposing attitude : indicating at once meditation and instruction.
+It is tions and institutional castes, which came most often dark-colored, half-clothed; with of Brahma's thoughts and systems, were female breasts (?); now with flowing hair, now with a pointed cap ; or, with a lamaic yellow band, or a mantle; always with spirit, in the religion [philosophy] of this enormous earrings, whose weight seems to protestant idealist in ancient Hindostan, have lengthened the lobes of the ears;;